alfa7g7/predicting-patient-charges/README.md

 ### 🌐 Option 1: Try the Live Demo (Recommended)

-The link if off due to values to keep it online in azure.
+The link is off due to values to keep it online in azure.
 **No installation required!** Access the deployed application directly:

 **🔗 Live Demo**: **https://patient-charges-webapp-dvbucjebfeb5enhj.eastus2-01.azurewebsites.net**